JoAnn Verburg: Style

 In her photography, Verburg uses a large format camera and shoots life-size portraits, still lifes, and landscapes.
 She works in diptychs and triptychs, using vibrant color palettes.
 In the 1980s she shot group portraits across multiple frames.
 She began photographing Italian landscapes in the mid-1990s.
 Other common subjects include dancers and time-based art.
 Considering the evolution of her photography, Verburg notes that her practice "treat[s] photographs more and more like sculpture," considering the viewer's relationship to setting, scale and time.

 JoAnn would often take photographs of her husband no matter how or what he was doing.
 Oftentimes, her husband was not dressed.
 JoAnn states, "It's not that I didn't notice he didn't have clothes on in the pictures, but those terms of nude and naked to me felt like they are coming out of a dissertation on art."

 Verburg has held over 75 group shows and over 20 solo exhibitions, including those at the Minneapolis Institute of Arts, the Kansas City Art Institute, and a retrospective "Present Tense: Photographs by JoAnn Verburg" at Museum of Modern Art in New York in 2007.
 She is the recipient of multiple awards including a Guggenheim Fellowship and multiple fellowships from the Bush Foundation and the McKnight Foundation.
 Her work is included in the permanent collections of the Museum of Modern Art in New York; the Whitney Museum of American Art; the Museum of Fine Arts in Houston; the National Portrait Gallery in Washington, D.C.; the Walker Art Center in Minneapolis; the Minneapolis Institute of Art; the Los Angeles County Museum of Art; the San Francisco Museum of Modern Art.

 In addition to photography, Verburg has produced public art for the City of Minneapolis, the University of Minnesota, the Mill City Museum, and Art Park near Niagara Falls.

 Projects

-From 1977 to 1979 she worked as project manager for the Rephotographic Survey Project, replicating frontier photography from the 19th century.
-The focus of this project was to re-photograph sites that were previously shot by well known 19th-century photographers of the American West using the same vantage point, similar equipment and under comparable weather conditions.

-When she was working on this project, she noticed that when you viewed the photos side by side, the pair suggested movement-the growth and development, and dissolution that occurred after the 19th century photographers made their pictures.
+From 1977 to 1979, she worked as project manager for the Rephotographic Survey Project, replicating frontier photography from the 19th century.
+The focus of this project was to re-photograph sites that were previously shot by well-known 19th-century photographers of the American West, using the same vantage point, similar equipment and under comparable weather conditions.
+When she was working on this project, she noticed that when one viewed the photos side by side, the pair suggested movement-the growth and development, and dissolution that occurred after the 19th century photographers made their pictures.